raiden-e/autofy/README.md

 ## Dubstep 🚑

-So I like this genre but Spotifys algorithms are kinds poor when it comes to recommandations and also the personal radar changes wheneven you listen to something new. _espacially_ when you listen to a single song from a popular artist.
-So I summed up some decent artists in a gist and this script pulls the latest releases from them and loads them into a [playlist](https://open.spotify.com/playlist/6XnpwiV7hkEUMh4UsMapm2) on a weekly basis.
-Also if the latest release was an album, it pick the 2-5 most popular tracks from it.
+So I like this genre, but Spotify's algorithms are kind of poor, when it comes to recommandations.
+Also the personal radar changes wheneven you listen to something new. _Espacially_ when you listen to a songs by popular artists.
+So I summed up some decent dubstep artists in a [gist](https://gist.github.com).
+This script pulls the latest releases from those artists and loads them into a [playlist](https://open.spotify.com/playlist/6XnpwiV7hkEUMh4UsMapm2) on a weekly basis.
+Also if the latest release was an album, it picks the 2-5 most popular tracks from it.

 ## Now Playing ▶